 Voice Takes the Lead in a Screenless World

 When it comes to technology, voice is the new touch.
 Users are already turning to smart speakers and voice assistants to talk, search, entertain, shop, etc. in moments where they may have used a screen in the past.
-But why is adoption suddening increasing now?
+But why is adoption suddenly increasing now?
 Voice assistants aren’t exactly new (Siri launched back in 2011) and touchscreens aren’t exactly outdated (yet!).

 In one sense, advancements in voice recognition technology are making these devices more affordable and accessible to the general public.
 Especially in the home, voice-activated devices are quickly becoming ubiquitous.
 However, there’s also the element of frictionless connectivity that’s attractive to many consumers.
 These devices make many interactions easier, especially when it comes to making purchases–likely the reason why Amazon decided to join the fun with the launch of the Echo, Dot and Tap.

 But perhaps the most compelling reason for voice’s surge in popularity is how “human” it feels.
-There’s nothing more personal than communicating with your voice, which makes our interactions with technology feel more natural.
+There’s nothing more personal than communicating with your voice, and that makes our interactions with technology feel more natural.
 When we asked smart speaker owners what they use their device for most, we found that personal, human-like interactions ranked especially high.
 According to our study with Edison Research, within any given week 46% of smart speaker users check the weather, 42% want to hear a joke and 40% like to ask general questions.
 It’s interesting that something so “human” as telling a joke outranks even the most practical (asking a general question).